mochajs/mocha/docs/index.md

 1. Configuration file (`.mocharc.js`, `.mocharc.yml`, etc.)
 1. `mocha` property of `package.json`

-Options which can safely be repeated (e.g., `--require`) will be _concatenated_, with higher-priorty configuration sources appearing earlier in the list.
+Options which can safely be repeated (e.g., `--require`) will be _concatenated_, with higher-priority configuration sources appearing earlier in the list.
 For example, a `.mocharc.json` containing `"require": "bar"`, coupled with execution of `mocha --require foo`, would cause Mocha to require `foo`, then `bar`, in that order.

 ### Extending Configuration